 Best time to visit Gjirokaster

-Because the city centre is made from stone, it gets extremely hot in the middle of summer (40 Celsius-plus).
-We visited towards the end of summer high season and found that because of the altitude, the temperature was actually quite pleasant.
+Gjirokaster is extremely hot in the middle of summer (40 Celsius-plus).
+First time around, we visited towards the end of summer high season and found that because of the altitude, the temperature was actually quite pleasant.
 It was a touch too crowded for my liking, though.

 Old house in Gjirokaster, Albania.